Vacuum Aspiration for Abortion

 There are two methods of vacuum aspiration (also called suction aspiration):

 - Manual vacuum.
 This procedure can be used around 5 to 12 weeks after the last menstrual period (early first trimester).
 It involves the use of a specially designed syringe to apply suction.
-This method is not available everywhere.
-But it may be more available than machine aspiration in some geographic areas.

 - Machine vacuum.
 This procedure is a common method used in the first 5 to 12 weeks (first trimester) of pregnancy.
-Machine vacuum aspiration involves the use of a thin tube (cannula) that is attached by tubing to a bottle and a pump, which provides a gentle vacuum.
-The cannula is passed into the uterus, the pump is turned on, and the tissue is gently removed from the uterus.
+It involves the use of a thin tube (cannula).
+The cannula is attached by tubing to a bottle and a pump, which provides a gentle vacuum.
+The cannula is passed into the uterus, and the pump is turned on.
+Then the tissue is gently removed from the uterus.

-What To Expect After Surgery
+What To Expect

 Vacuum aspiration is a minor surgical procedure.
 A normal recovery includes:

 - Irregular bleeding or spotting for the first 2 weeks.
 Use sanitary pads until you stop bleeding.
 Using pads makes it easier to monitor your bleeding.

 - Cramps similar to menstrual cramps.
 You may have them for several hours and maybe for a few days, as the uterus shrinks back to its nonpregnant size.